 Website Design & Build for Canadian NFT Gaming Site

 This was a full website design and build using screen captures and actual assets from the mobile game.
 It was designed completely in mock-up and then coded in WordPress using CSS and those same graphics.
 The volcano animation had to be created from scratch.
 A super fun company that is definitely going places.

 You can see the site here: IdlePetParadise.com

 Website & Logo for Free Image Resource Site

 This is a website we developed to help artists (tattoo artists in particular), by giving them an accurate representation of a human skull at all practical angles.
 The photos were developed and then processed allowing artists to trace them on their tablets or screens, or for them to print them out at any size to trace and work from manually.

 Logo and eCommerce Website for High-End Hand-Made Knives

 It’s vitally important to know that most websites require input and effort from the client, especially in the case of an eCommerce website.
 When requesting a website, you’ll have to provide the written content.
 If your site is an eCommerce site, you’ll need to post your products to the site yourself.
 This means when you post new products to your new site, you’ll have to have the product description and the product images along with a price and product dimensions (for shipping calculations) ready beforehand.
-In this instance the client had hoped to simply feed the products from another eCommerce site into this site.
+In this instance, the client had hoped to simply feed the products from another eCommerce site into this site.
 This is not possible without major security coding from the other site, and so, this project was abandoned even though it is a fully functioning eCommerce site.
-It could be a fantastic site if the owner was willing to put in the effort to post his products to this site.
+It could be a fantastic site if the owner was willing to put in the effort to post his products on this site.

-On a high note, the client loved the logo so much he got it tattooed on his forearm.
+On a high note, the client loved the logo so much that he got it tattooed on his forearm.

 Logo and Website for Leather Artist Ryan McEwen, Langley, BC, Canada